notarized document legal in court

 Is a notarized document ‘legal’?

 One might ask, if a notarized document is not legal, then what is its purpose?
 As mentioned above, its primary goal is to verify authenticity.
-A notarized one means that all signatures were adequately verified to have come from the natural person.
-Part of the process includes providing the necessary IDs of the signatories of the document.
+A notarized one means that all signatures were verified to have come from the natural person.
+Part of the process includes providing the necessary IDs of the document’s signatories.

 Recordable documents are recorded with some specific governmental entity, such as the secretary of state’s office, a court of law, a county clerk, or the Bureau of Vital Statistics.
 A non-recordable document cannot be recorded with any governmental entity.

-Notarization includes the witness and record of the signing of documents to make sure the process is not fraudulent and to assure that the documents can be trusted by the authorities who requested them.
+Notarization includes the witness and record of the signing of documents to ensure the process is not fraudulent and to assure that the documents can be trusted by the authorities who requested them.

 What is the process to have a document notarized?